Location | Vancouver, British Columbia, Canada

 Maximum Group Size | 6 Photographers

 Join myself and Connor Stefanison in the beautiful setting of southwestern British Columbia for 4 full days of bird photography!

 Vancouver is often touted as one of the world's most beautiful cities.
 Located between the Salish Sea, the North Shore Mountains and the Fraser River Delta, the city is surrounded by nature - it's no wonder why it's also one of the best major cities in the world for wildlife photography.
-The area is particularly productive for birdlife, the bulk of which can be found south of the city's core where the mighty Fraser (British Columbia's longest river) meets the Pacific Ocean.
+The area is particularly productive for wintering birds, the bulk of which can be found south of the city's core where the mighty Fraser (British Columbia's longest river) meets the Pacific Ocean.
 The tidal mudflats and fertile, marshy land found here - much of which has been set aside as an international Important Bird Area - supports Canada's highest bird diversity throughout the winter months.
 This area is of particular importance to waterfowl, shorebirds and raptors.

-Waterfowl and shorebirds that rely on the region's largely ice-free lakes and coastline also provide plenty of photography opportunities.
+Waterfowl and shorebirds that rely on the region's largely ice-free lakes and coastline also provide plenty of photographic opportunities.
 Given they're commonly hunted all across the continent, ducks can understandably be quite skittish and difficult to photograph.
-We'll bring our groups to sites where the birds have gotten used to human presence and show little to no fear.
+We'll bring our groups to sites where the birds have become used to human presence and show little to no fear.
 This allows for tremendous closeup opportunities of tough species.
 We will be visiting the best site we know of in North America for photographing Green-winged Teal.
 Time will be dedicated to Wood Ducks - another gorgeous and much sought after species.
-Close encounters with Buffleheads, Northern Pintails, Ring-necked Ducks, Northern Shovelers, American Wigeon, Lesser Scaup, Common Goldeneye and Hooded Mergansers will round out an amazing portfolio of ducks.
+Close encounters and flight shooting with Buffleheads, Northern Pintails, Ring-necked Ducks, Northern Shovelers, American Wigeon, Lesser Scaup, Common Goldeneye and Hooded Mergansers will round out an amazing portfolio of ducks.

 Crossing the Salish Sea on a scenic ferry ride, we'll spend a day on Vancouver Island, photographing songbirds, jays, woodpeckers and the beautiful California Quail from a friend's wonderful backyard blinds.